Digital Marketing • Social Media • Search Marketing

 • Pipeline looks active but does not convert.

-• Leadership pushes for more leads.
+• Leadership pushes for more leads instead of better-fit opportunities.

 • Revenue remains inconsistent.